 4) It’s Easy

 OK, not everyone will find it easy.
 You do need to be confident and enthusiastic to get by here.
-But as jobs go, I found iTutorGroup pretty easy.
+But as jobs go, I found working for iTutorGroup pretty easy.

 There’s very little prep required.
 All the slides are pre-made for you, many lessons give you precise teaching instructions, AND you’ll end up getting to know a lot of the lessons pretty well anyway.